Mega Drive / Genesis Architecture

 Anti-piracy / Region Lock

-To block imported games, Sega slightly changed the shape of the cartridge slot between regions though it kept the same pinouts.
-Games could also perform ā€˜region lockingā€™ by checking the value of the Version register (which outputs the region value).
+To block imported games, Sega slightly altered the shape of the cartridge slot between regions, although it kept the same pinouts.
+Games could also perform ā€˜region locking’ by checking the value of the Version register, which outputs the console’s region code.

-When it comes to software anti-piracy measures, the easiest check was on the SRAM size: Bootleg cartridges had more space than needed to fit any game, so games checked for the expected size on the startup.
-Programmers could also implement extra checksum checks at random points of the game in case hackers were to remove the initial SRAM checks.
-The only way to defeat this was to tediously find all the checks and remove them one by oneā€¦
+When it comes to software anti-piracy measures, the easiest check involved verifying the SRAM size.
+Bootleg cartridges often bundled more space than needed to fit any title, so games checked for the expected size during startup.
+Programmers could also implement extra checksum checks at random points in the game to counteract attempts to bypass the initial SRAM checks.
+The only way to defeat this was to painstakingly find all the checks and remove them one by one…

-Thatā€™s all folks
+That’s all folks

 Contributing